Curvature Based Edge Wear

 Here's a video showing me using the Boomer Labs Curvemap on the robot tread...

-Another way to get curvature type effects is using the VrayDirt map with Invert Normal turned on, or the VrayCurvature map added in Vray 3.2.
+Another way to get curvature type effects if you have vray inside of 3dsmax is using the VrayDirt map with Invert Normal turned on, or the VrayCurvature map added in Vray 3.2.
 However, using these techniques have some major disadvantages, especially when dealing with objects that have both large details and tiny details.
 Watch the view below for more information on these 2 techniques...

 Anyways, hopefully this gives you a number of different techniques to get some wear and tear on your geometry.
 Try them all and see which works best for you.